fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/canvas.rst

   m.setIconType(QgsVertexMarker.ICON_BOX) # or ICON_CROSS, ICON_X
   m.setPenWidth(3)

-For temporary hiding of vertex markers and removing them from canvas, the same applies as for the rubber bands.
+For temporary hiding of vertex markers and removing them from canvas, use the same methods as for rubber bands.

 .. index:: Map canvas; Custom map tools